Conditional discovery paths that branch by ownership and Kipu status. What to ask and when.

 • New BH expansion initiative needing financial justification

-If IT is a blocker, identify the clinical champion who can build the internal business case.
-Navigate around IT, not through IT.
+If IT is a blocker, identify the clinical champion who can build internal case.

 Listen For: